search-rug/doc-as-code-single-case-experiment/README.md

 # Document-as-code in the context of Interface-Control documents

 A number of empirical studies suggest that serious integration and operational problems in large-scale systems/systems-of-systems are often linked to Interface Control Documents (ICDs) management.
-These empirical studies suggest that interfaces are in many cases incomplete or unclearly defined, especially between hardware and software subsystems, that, together with the domain knowledge gap between the owners and the users of the interface, often lead to misunderstandings or potentially false assumptions.
+These empirical studies suggest that interfaces are in many cases incomplete or unclearly defined, especially between hardware and software subsystems, which, together with the domain knowledge gap between the owners and the users of the interface, often lead to misunderstandings or potentially false assumptions.
 Furthermore, the development of the software artifacts derived from them (e.g., simulations, tests) are error-prone because the ICDs, by being human-readable-only, require manual transcription.
 This also creates a problem of redundant specifications scattered across multiple artifacts ---both the human-readable document and the artifacts derived from them--- and hence the risk of having them out-of-sync with each other.

 With this motivation, an action research study is being carried on in the context of LOFAR, with the goal of identifying and evaluating alternative ICD management approaches that could improve the aforementioned issues.